CLIUtils/CLI11/book/chapters/flags.md

 ```

 After the parsing step, `my_flag` will contain the number of times this flag was found on the command line, including 0 if not found.

+This behavior can also be controlled manually via `->multi_option_policy(CLI::MultiOptionPolicy::Sum)` as of version 2.2.

 ## Arbitrary type flags